Distributed Systems

 Starter Code

-The starter code for this lab is available in the raft directory.
-You only need to modify the raft/raft.go file for this lab.
+The starter code for this lab is available in the raft1 directory.
+You only need to modify the raft1/raft.go file for this lab.
 This file provides some initial code and some code samples, e.g., how to send and receive RPCs.
-You may modify any other files for testing but please run your final tests with the original versions of these files before submission.
-Also, do not add any new or remove existing files.
+You may modify or add any other files for testing but we will test your code with our starter code and your modified version of the raft1/raft.go file.

 After you have completed your implementation, you can test your code as follows: